 You know you can find that iconic Coke “I’d Like to Teach the World to Sing,” even though it’s ancient history—as far as videos go.
 The same is true for other world-renowned brands.

-A business must create an image for itself.
+To promote a business successfully, the business must create an image for itself.
 It doesn’t have to be a well-known one, but it does need to be memorable.
 Clever jingles, eye-catching logos and labeling, and slogans that stick in people’s minds don’t cost much to invent but will help viewers remember just who posted that video they watched last week.

 After Creating a Memorable Brand, Create Target Keywords